pdietl/bash-arg-parse/README.md

 The basic theory of operation is that one calls the various command to construct a command or subcommand to receive arguments.
 After this, one calls `BAP_generate_parse_func command_name`, which results in a new function coming into existence with the name `parse_new_command_args`.
 One then calls this function and captures the output.
 Calling `eval` on the captured output will result in local variables corresponding to the chosen optional and required arguments being set.

+# Restrictions on Public API Function Arguments
+- `command` and `opt_name` must be valid Bash variable names
+- `opt_arg_type` is only `exsistent_file` as of now.
+This creates a check that a provided argument is a file that exists

 # Examples

 ## greet_req_arg